 The Forum on Translational Ecology will provide undergraduate and graduate students with insight into how science is translated to the public by professionals.

-- Matt Alexander, Mayor of Wappinger Falls
+Matt Alexander, Mayor of Wappinger Falls (Government)

-- Fred Lubnow, environmental consultant, Princeton Hydro
+Fred Lubnow, Environmental Consultant, Princeton Hydro